 One of Lightroom Classic’s most appealing aspects is that it combines excellent library management and editing tools in a single streamlined package, and there aren’t many alternatives that provide this complete workflow.
 If you’re not convinced that Lightroom CC is for you and you’re worried that Adobe may eventually abandon Lightroom Classic, here are a few of the other RAW workflow editors that we’ve reviewed here at SoftwareHow that are worth exploring.

-One of the newest entries to the world of RAW editing is Luminar 2018 by Skylum (formerly known as Macphun).
+One of the newest entries to the world of RAW editing is Luminar by Skylum.
 It may be new, but it’s already making waves by combining some powerful tools and clever automated adjustments in a user-friendly package.
 Of course, professional editors don’t usually want to let the computer decide what to adjust, but there are some times when it can be handy for more basic tweaks.

 You don’t need to rely on their AI, thanks to the excellent adjustment tools found in Luminar – but you may have to dig a little to uncover them.
 The default interface places a heavy emphasis on filters and presets, but you can change to a more capable set of tools by switching your workspace to the ‘Professional’ or ‘Essentials’ option.

-Available for PC and Mac for a one-time purchase price of $69, although there is a 14-day free trial available to see if Luminar is right for you.
-Nicole reviewed a previous version of Luminar for macOS, and you can read her full review here.
+Available for PC and Mac for a one-time purchase price of $70, although there is a free trial available to see if Luminar is right for you.
+We reviewed the latest version of Luminar which you can read here.

 2. Capture One Pro